Fourth-generation warfare: History

 The use of fourth-generation warfare can be traced to the Cold War period, as superpowers and major powers attempted to retain their grip on colonies and captured territories.
 Unable to withstand direct combat against bombers, tanks, and machine guns, non-state entities used tactics of education/propaganda, movement-building, secrecy, terror, and/or confusion to overcome the technological gap.

-Fourth-generation warfare has often involved an insurgent group or other violent non-state actor trying to implement their own government or reestablish an old government over the current ruling power.
+Fourth-generation warfare has often involved an insurgent group or other non-state opponents trying to implement their own government or reestablish an old government over the current ruling power.
 However, a non-state entity tends to be more successful when it does not attempt, at least in the short term, to impose its own rule, but tries simply to disorganize and delegitimize the state in which the warfare takes place.
 The aim is to force the state adversary to expend manpower and money in an attempt to establish order, ideally in such a highhanded way that it merely increases disorder, until the state surrenders or withdraws.

-Fourth-generation warfare is often seen in conflicts involving failed states and civil wars, particularly in conflicts involving non-state actors, intractable ethnic or religious issues, or gross conventional military disparities.
+Fourth-generation warfare is often seen in conflicts involving failed states and civil wars, particularly in conflicts involving non-state opponents, intractable ethnic or religious issues, or gross conventional military disparities.
 Many of these conflicts occur in the geographic area described by author Thomas P.M.
 Barnett as the Non-Integrating Gap, fought by countries from the globalised Functioning Core.

 Fourth-generation warfare has much in common with traditional low-intensity conflict in its classical forms of insurgency and guerrilla war.
 As in those small wars, the conflict is initiated by the "weaker" party through actions which can be termed "offensive".
 The difference lies in the manner in which 4GW opponents adapt those traditional concepts to present day conditions.
 These conditions are shaped by technology, globalization, religious fundamentalism, and a shift in moral and ethical norms which brings legitimacy to certain issues previously considered restrictions on the conduct of war.
 This amalgamation and metamorphosis produces novel ways of war for both the entity on the offensive and that on the defensive.